housework-robot/main/S01_anatomy_of_stanford_aloha/S01E02_interbotix.md

 ...
 ~~~

 It looks like for the new version of interbotix toolkit, the 'interbotix_xsarm_dual' old package doesn't exist any more.

-Also, it looks like that 'interbotix_ros_xsarms_examples' package might be the replacement of the old 'interbotix_xsarm_dual' package.
+In addition, it looks like that 'interbotix_ros_xsarms_examples' package might be the replacement of the old 'interbotix_xsarm_dual' package.
+However, when executing the following commands, they didn't work.

 ~~~
 $ ros2 launch interbotix_ros_xsarms_examples xsarm_dual.launch use_dual_rviz:=true